sirnuke/soup-kitchen-love/documentation/design.md

 * Determines whether and how a pawn can interact with a tile.
 * Determines image and animation used for tile.
 * Children track additional state, as necessary.
+* Tracks information necessary for drawing the object.